The Book of Ruth . . . And They Lived Happily Ever After

 The setting of this story fittingly takes place during the barley harvest.
 Barley was the first crop to ripen in the Spring of the year, about the time of the Passover.
 Barley has fourteen chromosomes.
 Fourteen is the number of Passover observed on the fourteenth day of the month.

 The Feast of Firstfruits, shortly after Passover, began with a wave offering from the barley harvest symbolizing new beginnings and resurrection life.
 The Hebrew word "gate' shares the same letters as barley and can demonstrate for us Jesus opening the gate through His being our Passover sacrifice.

 His ascension would have occurred on the first day of the Feast.
 This event was a new beginning and a second chance for both Naomi and Ruth.
 This story symbolizes the new beginning of life in Christ that God has opened the gate to and paved the way for us through His one and only Son.

 . . . if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.

 This symbol of new life and resurrection from the dead leads to the association of the Barley Harvest with overcomers.

 In the book of Numbers, God told Moses to send twelve men to spy out the "new" land they were about to enter.
 Ten of them concluded that it is too difficult and lead the people to fear the conquest ahead.
-Joshua and Caleb, however, are confident that since God has given them this land He will also be with them to give them the victory.
+However, Joshua and Caleb are confident that since God has given them this land, He will also be with them to provide them with the victory.

 Caleb quieted the people before Moses, and said, “Let us go up at once and take possession, for we are well able to overcome it.